-Spinning top candlesticks are found on all stock charts as a reversal sign.
-A spinning top candlestick are a sign of indecision in the market.
-This doesn't come as a surprise because it's apart of the doji candlesticks family.
-Watch our video below to learn more about spinning tops.
+Spinning top candlesticks are found on stock charts and could be a bullish or bearish reversal sign.
+A spinning top candlestick is a sign of indecision in the market.
+However, this doesn’t come as a surprise because it’s apart of the doji candlesticks family.
+It has a thicker real body and could also be found in consolidation areas.
+Look for price break above or below candle to confirm direction.
+Watch our video on how to identify and trade spinning top candlesticks.

 The stock market is a tug of war between the bulls and the bears.
-Doji candlesticks like the spinning top or gravestone doji candlesticks show that tug of war.
+As a result, doji candlesticks like the spinning top or gravestone doji candlesticks show that tug of war.
 Indecision candles form because neither side took control that day.

 Spinning top candlesticks have short real bodies between long upper and lower wicks or shadows.
-The smaller the real body, the more indecision the stock is in that day.
+Hence the smaller the real body, the more indecision the stock is in that day.

 The spinning top candlesticks are indecision candles because the upper and lower wicks didn’t affect meaningful change in price.
 The bulls sent the price high and the bears sent the price low.

 Each candlestick that makes up Japanese candlesticks patterns tell a story.
 Spinning top candles are no different.
 The indecision of the spinning top candlestick is a sign of an upcoming trend reversal.